Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data

 We repeat the same exact procedure for tumor shapes from the T1 and T2 modalities.
 In this case, we use 20 FPC coefficients to compute the Euclidean coordinates for shapes in each modality; for the T1 modality, the 20 FPCs explain over $92\%$ of the total shape variation, while for the T2 modality, 20 FPCs explain $89\%$ of the total variance.
-The resulting average MSEs and average C-indices, for different numbers of estimated canonical variates, are reported in Table \ref{tab:cvr} (bottom).
+The resulting average MSEs and average C-indices (with standard deviations in parentheses), for different numbers of estimated canonical variates, are reported in Table \ref{tab:cvr} (bottom).
 In this case, based on the average MSEs, prediction using CVR significantly outperforms prediction using a PC regression model with 20 FPC coefficients per modality.
 Similarly to the case of voxel value PDFs, the minimum average MSE is achieved when one canonical variate is used.
 The average C-indices are also larger when canonical variates are used as predictors.
 However, unlike in the case of voxel value PDFs, the best predictive performance is achieved when one or three canonical variates are used as predictors.

 In many cases, the optimal value of the parameter $\eta$ corresponding to the minimum MSE is 0 or 0.1.
-This places a large weight on the second term in Equation \eqref{cvr}, which tries to minimize prediction error.
+This places a large weight on the second term in \eqref{cvr}, which tries to minimize prediction error.
 Thus, the corresponding estimated canonical correlations are generally smaller than those reported in Sections \ref{sec:empirical_pdf} and \ref{sec:empirical_shape}; for a single simulation example with the optimal $\eta=0.1$, they are $(0.5879,~0.4694,~0.2238,~0.2106,~0.0908)$ for PDFs and $(0.8218,~0.7860,~0.7469,~0.7152)$ for shapes.
-The corresponding canonical variates for PDFs and shapes, for each modality, are shown Figures 4 and 5 in Section 3 in the supplement.
-The CVR-based canonical variate directions are slightly different from those displayed in Figures \ref{fig:ccs} and \ref{fig:pccc2} as they place more weight on predicting log-survival than maximizing correlation.
+The corresponding canonical variate directions for PDFs and shapes, for each modality, are shown in Figs. 4 and 5 in Section 3 in the supplement.
+The CVR-based canonical variate directions are slightly different from those displayed in Figs. \ref{fig:ccs} and \ref{fig:pccc2} as they place more weight on predicting log-survival than maximizing correlation.